fl4p/fugu-mppt-firmware/doc/Internal ADC.md

 # Poor ADC ?

-The ESP32 internal ADC has a sloppy reputation.
+The ESP32 internal ADC has a poor reputation.
 It suffers from non-linearity and is known to be noisy.
 But is it really that bad?

 The linearity can be fixed with calibration and we keep a margin to the ADC voltage range, like Espressif suggests